-- a fellowship applied directly to cover your tuition and associated fees, and
+- a fellowship applied directly to cover tuition and associated fees

 Additional Funding for Special Situations

-If you engage in optional research projects during the summer, the Knight-Hennessy Scholars Program can provide summer funding.
-In addition, Knight-Hennessy Scholars pursuing positive impact through social entrepreneurship may be eligible to apply for seed funding.
+If you engage in optional research projects during the summer, the Knight-Hennessy Scholars program may provide summer funding, through separate application.
+In addition, Knight-Hennessy Scholars pursuing positive impact through social ventures may be eligible to apply for seed funding.